 We’re right there with you on that one!
 If you’re not sure, see our our blog here:

-As far as diamonds are concerned, the only truly ethical choice is a diamond that has not been mined at all, so a lab-grown diamond, or the IQ Diamond that features in many of the diamond engagement rings that form part of the Ethica Diamonds collection.
+As far as diamonds are concerned, the only truly ethical choice is a diamond that has not been mined at all, so a lab-grown diamond, or the Ethica Diamond, that features in many of the diamond engagement rings that form part of the Ethica Diamonds collection.

-For everything you need to know about the IQ Diamond, see the Compare Diamonds page on our website.
+For everything you need to know about the Ethica Diamond, see the Compare Diamonds page on our website.

 It is also the case that other gemstones are not exactly eco – friendly.
-See our blog about Lemurs and Sapphires for one particular instance, but you should know that the IQ Diamond can be created in other colours, eg. sapphire, ruby, emerald and more.
+See our blog about Lemurs and Sapphires for one particular instance, but you should know that Lab-Grown Diamonds can be created in many colours, eg. sapphire, ruby, emerald and more.

 When considering proposing, it’s worth thinking in plenty of time about when you are going to propose.
 The peak engagement points in the year are Christmas, New Year and Valentine’s Day, with other major holidays, birthdays and anniversaries also featuring high on the list.
 So, if you’re planning to propose on your holiday in August, you need to consider a ring at least as early as May, to make sure that you can get something you want, with enough time to get it ordered and crafted and delivered.

 Almost all of the rings featured on the Ethica Diamonds website are made to measure from our online catalogue.
-You can specify the metal, the size of the IQ Diamond(s), the size you need, and then we make it for you.
+You can specify the metal, the size of the Lab-Grown Diamond(s), the size you need, and then we make it for you.
 There is an order time of 16 working days for catalogue rings.

 We have a few rings held in stock in our showroom – see our website for details of these – which you can receive in 5 working days.
 Alterations to the size, and engraving options are possible, but this will take slightly longer.